-I am an economist and my research interests include: economic policy, regional economics, corporate performance, innovation and the commercialisation of science (further information is here).
-My current work is concerned with new developments in innovation policy and assessing the factors that drive regional competiveness and growth.
+I am an economist and my research interests include economic policy, regional economics, corporate performance and innovation (further information is here).
+My current work is concerned with new developments in innovation policy and analysing knowledge exchange between academics and the private, public and third sectors.

 Cultural Connections: The Role of the Arts and Humanities in Competitiveness and Local Development, March 2014 (with Alan Hughes, Jocelyn Prober, Royce Turner, Anna Bullock and Isobel Milner)